 The Application Process

-in the 2021 application round, the following revised conditions for submission apply:
+The following revised conditions for submission apply:

 - Subsidy for feasibility projects must always be applied for in the region.

 - Applications for R&D cooperation projects must also be submitted in the region, unless the projects transcends regional boundaries.
 In the latter case, the application must be submitted nationally (to the Netherlands Enterprise Agency).